PennLINC/learning_datalad/basic_datalad_functions.md

     * `git checkout master`   # return
 * Option 2:
     * `git cat-file --textconv SHASUM:<path/to/file>`  # please check out the notes on the DataLad handbook for this option!

+# Metadata
+## Search/Query metadata of a dataset
+metadata = filenames, availability e.g., wanted to know actions done by an author; and I guess probably search something in the provenance record e.g., a filename --> get related command done upon this file?
+But I know a better way: git log <path/to/this/file>